Cohen Again Denies He Made Prague Visit During Trump Campaign

 Not everyone believes the report, however.
 Lawfare’s Benjamin Wittes, who has followed the Mueller investigation as closely as anyone, tweeted his skepticism on Saturday morning.
 He commented that the sourcing of the McClatchy report seemed thin and the details vague, and the report didn’t actually confirm the Steele dossier’s claim.
 He also said that Cohen would have been “nuts” to deny the Prague trip like he has and file two lawsuits over the allegation if there was any evidence confirming he traveled there:

 Regardless, Mueller’s Russia investigation is probably the least of Cohen’s worries after the epic week he’s had.
-His offices and home were raided by the FBI on Monday, and the leaks about what potentially incriminating information investigators may have found has only intensified since.
+His offices and home were raided by the FBI on Monday, and the leaks about what potentially incriminating information investigators may have found have only intensified since.
 On Friday, federal prosecutors confirmed that a criminal investigation into Cohen’s business dealings has been going on for months — apart from the Mueller investigation — and ABC News reported that the FBI had seized, among other things, audio recordings from his office, though it’s not yet clear what’s on them.
 That all followed an earlier scandal, on Friday morning, regarding a payment Cohen had facilitated to a former Playboy model on behalf of now RNC finance official Elliott Broidy.
 (If you’re rich and need to pay off a Playboy model, Cohen’s is apparently the number you used to call.)

 In addition, Cohen’s ultra-precarious legal situation has led Trumpworld sources to reach for new hyperbolic heights to describe the president’s anger and anxiety, while others wonder if Cohen’s loyalty to Trump is as resolute as he claims.

-Cohen may have never traveled to Prague in the summer of 2016, but he may already wish he had, and stayed there.
+Cohen may have never traveled to Prague in summer 2016, but he may already wish that he had — and stayed there.